ZeleOeO/ServoAndSensor/README.md

 # Servo And Sensor
-Simple servo and sensor project made on arduino
+Simple servo and sensor project made on an online arduino platform.